yvgupta03/yvgupta03/README.md

 — Yash (Relax, didn't borrow it from GPT 😉:)

 ### I’m currently working on 🔭
-- Jobs💼 - I am looking for RPA and software development roles
+- Jobs💼 - I am looking for roles in the domain of RPA as well as software development, backend is my favourite
 - Learning🌱 - Good frameworks for web-dev and trying different applications of AI/ML
 - Personal projects📕 - Something magical is brewing in my brain🧠 regarding a music application 🎵🎻🎹 and a cool DSA project💡